ivmai/libatomic_ops/README.md

 * `libatomic_ops.a` is a support library, which is not needed on some platforms.
 This is intended to be usable, under some mild restrictions, in free or proprietary code, as are all the header files.
-  See doc/LICENSING.txt for more details about the licensing.
+  See [LICENSING.txt](LICENSING.txt) for more details about the licensing.

 * `libatomic_ops_gpl.a` contains some higher level facilities.
 This code is currently covered by the GPL.
 The contents currently correspond to